← Back to Articles

 Dividend withholding tax (15%)118,500~4,740

-At 1,000,000 CZK the s.r.o. is comparable to real-expenses OSVČ and is significantly worse than both recognized expenses and fixed payment.
-It becomes more interesting at much higher income levels, or when a portion of profit stays in the company and is not distributed.
+At 1,000,000 CZK the s.r.o. is worse than even real-expenses OSVČ (652,740 net, 65.3%) in the assumed no-other-health-coverage scenario, and significantly worse than recognized expenses and fixed payment.
+It becomes more interesting at much higher income levels or when a portion of profit stays in the company and is not distributed.

 Best when: you are earning significantly more than 2,000,000 CZK per year (beyond the fixed-payment ceiling), you want to retain capital for reinvestment, or you have other strategic reasons to operate through a company.